paukstelis/octoprint_deploy/README.md

 2. Update udev rules so this printer will always be at port /dev/octo_printer01
 3. Create, start, and enable the service printer01 to control that octoprint instance.

+You can now go through and run the script for each printer you want connected to the computer.
+The limit of instances you can run will likely be dependent on your computer hardware, but I have run 11 printers on an old Core 2 Duo with 4Gb of RAM without issue.

 Because each octoprint instance is coming from the same source files, any global modifications you make to octoprint (adding/removing plugins, updating octoprint) are all automatically applied to all of your instances and will take effect when you restart that instance.